w3c/wai-curricula/content/content-author/data-tables.md

 Optional ideas to teach the learning outcomes:

-* Demonstrate use of assistive technologies to navigate data cells.
+* Demonstrate the use of assistive technologies to navigate data cells.
 Emphasize how data cells are associated to their corresponding header cells.
 Some assistive technologies announce the header cell before the data cell, others do the opposite way.
 * Explain that data cells contain information about a specific type of data.
 Emphasize that it is best practice to keep tables as simple as possible, providing one specific type of data in one column or row.
 Explain that cells spanning multiple rows or columns are problematic for some people that have difficulty to understand the cell's scope.
 * Introduce accessible authoring tools that produce appropriate markup for data cells.
 Explain how to designate a cell as data cell and how to define the cell scope using the tool's user interface.